-The right-side iFrame and custom content resize to fill approximately 50% of the page.
-Your custom content must be hosted at a URL that uses SSL encryption and the https:// prefix.
-You can test this feature with the following sample HTML page using responsive design: https://c.salesforce.com/login-messages/promos.html.
-To build your own custom right-side iFrame content page using responsive design, you can use the My Domain Sample template.
+The content in the right-side iFrame can resize to fill about 50% of the page.
+Your content must be hosted at a URL that uses SSL encryption and the https:// prefix.
+To build your own custom right-side iFrame content page using responsive web design, use the My Domain Sample template.